2025 Legislative Session Wrap-up

 • The new reporting rule does not apply to short-term pauses tied to incoming natural disasters like hurricanes.

 The Louisiana Department of Insurance will oversee the implementation and can issue rules to enforce the law.
-The bill, with 17 co-authors, awaits the signature of the Governor.
+The bill was signed by the Governor and becomes Act 429.
+It is effective January 1, 2026.

 REAL ESTATE